-COMP 1313 Spreadsheet Applications

-This course emphasizes features, functions, and terminology of electronic spreadsheets in support of project development and business management.
+COMP 1313 Spreadsheet Applications 3 cr.
+Sem: S 3 Lec.
+Hrs./week electronic spreadsheets in support of project development and business management.
 Students learn to create, edit and format worksheets, develop and format charts and tables, and work with formulas, functions and "what if?" conditions.